misaka-oneesama/misaka-oneesama/README.md

 ## TODO list

+ - [ ] Refactoring and general improvements, fix spaghetti code from early development!!
    - [x] Refactor `ConfigManager` to use SQLite3 instead of raw binary serialization
+   - [ ] Refactor `main.cpp`.
+Toooooo much code redundancy, inefficient and unreadable.
+   - [ ] Refactor and improve `Server` and `BotManager` signals and slots and overall structure.
  - [ ] Implement Bot Core
    - [x] Discord login and WebSocket communication
    - [ ] Implement a event handler for all the different Discord events